 Crete Marco Polo Map

 I have mixed feelings about this map.
-On one side I find that its mini plans for the different important cities of Crete are very useful.
+On the one side I find that its mini-plans for the different important cities of Crete are very useful.
 However, letters are really small and it falls apart after a couple of times you fold and unfold it…

 Chania, West Crete

 This is my small but well-researched travel guide to West Crete.
 With it, you can build your customized itinerary including Chania’s best beaches, the Gorge of Samaria, the less-explored Akrotiri Peninsula, Sfakia, and the area of Apokoronas.